v74c63t/ios101-tumblr-feed/README.md

 **Tumblr Feed** is an app that ...
 [TODO]

-Time spent: **X** hours spent in total
+Time spent: **X** hours spent in total <1

 ## Required Features

 The following **required** functionality is completed:

-- [ ] App has a configured table view and table view call
+- [x] App has a configured table view and table view call
-- [ ] App populates the table view with data fetched from an API
+- [x] App populates the table view with data fetched from an API

 The following **optional** features are implemented: